Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/overview/_index.md

 Request body validation is only performed for requests with `application/json` Content-Type or when `+json` is suffixed in the request Content-Type’s subtype (for example, `application/merge-patch+json`).
 {% endif_plugin_version %}

 For requests with any other allowed Content-Type, body validation will be skipped.
-So the requuest will be proxied to upstream without validating the body.
+So the request will be proxied to upstream without validating the body.

 ## Examples